chraibi/CarFollowingModels/README.md

 ## Usage

-Download [NetLogo](https://ccl.northwestern.edu/netlogo/download.shtml) and open the nlogo-file.
+- Download [NetLogo](https://ccl.northwestern.edu/netlogo/download.shtml) and open the nlogo-file.
+- Adapt the number of agents `Nb-peds` and click on `Setup`
+- `Move` to start the simulation

+You can change the parameters while the simulation is running.
+However, when the number of agents is changes, you need to `Setup` again.

 ## Credits